Become an AICP Member

 Your Exam Score

-You will receive your Official Score Report as soon as you complete the computerized exam.
-Scores are reported on a scale of 25-75; 55 is the passing score.
+You will receive your Official Score Report as soon as you complete the computerized AICP Certification Exam.
+Scores are reported on a scale of 25-75, and 55 is the passing score.

 If You Passed the Exam

 Congratulations!
 You're almost an AICP member.
-APA will send you a prorated invoice for AICP dues that puts them on on the same billing cycle as your APA dues.
+APA will send you a prorated invoice for AICP dues that puts you on the same billing cycle as your APA dues.

 When APA has received and processed your dues payment, you will be an AICP member in good standing.